emilk/loguru/README.md

 In particular, I want logging that produces logs that are both human-readable and easily grep:ed.
 I also want to be able to hook into the logging process to print some of the more severe messages on-screen in my app (for dev-purposes).

 ## Features:
+* Header only
+	* No linking woes!
+Just include and enjoy.
 * Small, simple library.
 	* Small header with no `#include`s for **fast compile times** (see separate heading).
 	* No dependencies.
 	* Cross-platform (but not tested on Windows yet...)
+* Flexible:
+	* User can install callbacks for logging (e.g. to draw log messages on screen in a game).
+	* User can install callbacks for fatal error (e.g. to print stack traces).
+* Support multiple file outputs, either trunc or append:
+	* e.g. a logfile with just the latest run at low verbosity (high readability).
+	* e.g. a full logfile at highest verbosity which is appended to.
+* Full featured:
+	* Verbosity levels.
+	* Supports assertions: `CHECK_F(fp != nullptr, "Failed to open '%s'", filename)`
+	* Supports abort: `ABORT_F("Something went wrong, debug value is %d", value)`.
 * Fast - about 25%-75% faster than GLOG at logging things.
-* Drop-in replacement for GLOG (except for setup code).
+* Drop-in replacement for most of GLOG (except for setup code).
 * Chose between using printf-style formatting or streams.
 * Compile-time checked printf-formating (on supported compilers).
-* Assertion failures are marked with 'noreturn' for the benefit of the static analyzer and optimizer.
+* Assertion failures are marked with `noreturn` for the benefit of the static analyzer and optimizer.
-* Verbosity levels.
 * Log to any combination of file, stdout and stderr.
-* Support flexible multiple file outputs
-	* e.g. a logfile with just the latest run at low verbosity (high readability).
-	* e.g. a full logfile at highest verbosity which is appended to
 * Thread-safe.
-* Flushes output on each call so you won't miss anything even on hard crashes.
+* Flushes output on each call so you won't miss anything even on hard crashes (and still faster than buffered GLOG!).
 * Prefixes each log line with:
   * Date and time to millisecond precision.
   * Application uptime to millisecond precision.